By K. Dixon Wright

-Numerous trees had to be cut down for Endeavor to pass and the city used almost 1,000 police officers and 200 firefighters to help insure safe passage, said news reports.
+Numerous trees had to be cut down for Endeavor to pass and the city employed close to 1,000 police officers and 200 firefighters to help insure safe journey, according to the news station.

 As well understood in advance, the route through a densely populated urban area was challenging.
 At some points along the way, the distance between a wing tip and an obstacle could be measured in inches.
 Crews laid 2,700 steel plates along the route to protect underground utilities.
 Other crews adjusted utility lines so the shuttle could pass without disrupting power to neighborhoods.

-The visible effort of all those involved during the two-day transit was an impressive reminder of the careful planning involved in the Endeavour's transit.
-But behind the scenes, some of us could finally relax, knowing that surety, our part of the project -- far less physical, but no less important -- was complete and in place.
+But behind the scenes, some of us could finally relax, knowing that surety, our part of the project, far less physical, but no less important--was complete and in place.